golanlevin/gen-ai/assignments/assignment_5.md

 ---

-# Connect AI to Your Practice
+# Connect 'AI' to Your Practice

-Our final assignment is an open-ended, self-directed final project in which you are invited to find a way to expand your own creative practice through AI techniques.
+Our final assignment is an open-ended, self-directed final project in which you are invited to find a way to expand your own creative practice through machine learning and "AI" techniques.
 Possible final projects could be things like:

 * a printed book, zine, or comic
 * a deck of cards, featuring a collection of images